isc-projects/bind9/doc/notes/notes-current.rst

   with no DS record at the parent as bogus.
 Such zones should be treated as insecure.
 This has been fixed.
 [GL #2236]

+- After a Negative Trust Anchor (NTA) is added, BIND performs periodic checks to see if it is still necessary.
+If BIND encountered a failure while creating a query to perform such a check, it attempted to dereference a ``NULL`` pointer, resulting in a crash.
+[GL #2244]

 - A problem obtaining glue records could prevent a stub zone from functioning properly, if the authoritative server for the zone were configured for minimal responses.
 [GL #1736]